MoSilvera/Cohort37_eyes_on_the_sky/README.md

 # Sky Scanner

-Sky Scanner is an app that utilizes three of NASA's open data API's to provide photos and information by user selected date
+Sky Scanner utilizes three of NASA's open data API's to provide photos and information by user selected date

 ## Why Sky Scanner

+Three words: Practice, empathy, and fun!

 As a teaching assistant at a coding bootcamp, I am always trying to keep my skills sharp, as well as create example code for my students.
 As our team explores ways to teach the use of custom events to our students, alongside the basics of asynchronous programming, I find it important to go through the experience my students are about to have.

+Plus...space is cool.
+Who doesn't want to see something from space!?

 This site is based on our *Eyes on the Sky* project.

 ## Tools